svapreddy/clearx/README.md

 #### Introduction:

 `ClearX` provides a painless way to manage the state for Frontend application.
+Check this [link](https://codesandbox.io/embed/v6ln04730?fontsize=14) for a basic Todo App demo or checkout Todo example section

 ###### Advantages: